Skip to main content

 Mission Possible will provide professional development opportunities for all teachers at Sparwood Elementary School centered on science content the pedagogy of simulations based learning and the use of technology in teaching.
 At least 80% of teachers at Sparwood Elementary School will participate in the professional development session to be provided.
 The hiring of three teachers for Mission Possible will allow cooperative student teams to work with adequate levels of coaching and support.
 Science supplies consumable and re useable resource books and student incentives are necessary for completion of daily student activities to assure that Mission Possible is success.

 Sparwood Elementary School is K facility with students.
 Located in Grant County in the scenic Potomac Highlands Sparwood Elementary is the heart of our rural community.
 The poultry farming and timber industries are the primary sources of income.

 Fifty six percent of Sparwood Elementary Students receive free or reduced meals.
 The unemployment rate in Grant County is 8.6% which is an increase of 8% from ten years ago.
 Twenty one percent of Grant County children live in poverty.

 The average family income in Grant County is $27 743.
 Almost 20% of Grant County adults scored at Level the lowest level of literacy skills.
 These adults typically have difficulty performing everyday tasks such as locating an intersection on street map reading and comprehending newspaper article or calculating total costs on an order form.

 Therefore it is not surprising that these parents and possibly others may be unable to provide their children with the support needed to help them reach their academic potential.
 This is particularly problematic for students who fall behind their grade level peers.
 Research indicates that children living in rural and low income communities often fall behind academically during the summer months.
 Summer programs for students at Sparwood Elementary School will provide educational experiences to at risk students and help close the achievement gap.

-Sparwood Elementary School’s most recent Stanford Achievement Test SAT results showed that Special Education students learning at Sparwood Elementary did not meet Adequate Yearly Progress AYP according to the No Child Left Behind NCLB legislation.
+Staff members at Sparwood Elementary School are committed to assuring success for all students.
+Goal in Sparwood Elementary School’s Unified School Improvement Plan states "The students at Sparwood Elementary School will meet AYP as established by the West Virginia Department of Education."
+Our first improvement objective is "PES staff will analyze test data to determine grade level strengths and weaknesses.
 Teachers will develop and initiate re teaching strategies to provide intensive instruction to students in the lowest quartile."
 Analysis of last year’s science test scores has been completed and partial comparison of scores is shown below.
 WESTEST previous year results from Sparwood Elementary show higher percentages of economically disadvantaged students and students with disabilities in each grade level not reaching levels of proficiency compared to the "All Students" cell.

 Further analysis of test scores showed specific areas in which there are problematic trends across grade levels and subgroups.
 These areas are.
 Interpreting data drawing conclusions from data inferring using evidence using reason in making decisions drawing conclusions reasoning conclusions impacts of technology and identifying tasks to complete.

 The ability to interpret data showed the greatest number of questions on which scoring was below the 60th percentile.
 This is true for grades and and may indicate curricular or instructional strategies weaknesses.
 The abilities to reason draw conclusions infer solve problems and apply science concepts all require higher levels of thinking in Bloom’s Taxonomy.
 It is critical that our students become "thinkers" and are able to synthesize and apply the knowledge that they gain to real world situations.

 This will require change in the way instruction is delivered from "teacher directed" to student centered classrooms.
 The use of high yield research based instructional strategies must be utilized to increase student achievement.
 Therefore it is imperative that staff development focusing on effective research based instructional strategies is part of the plan for increasing student achievement for all students.
 Mission Possible will provide professional development opportunities for all teachers at Sparwood Elementary School centered on science content the pedagogy of simulations based learning and the use of technology in teaching.

 The primary task of Mission Possible will be to address specific science content areas through participation in hands on student centered instruction.
 At risk students will be given priority in the selection process.
 Mission Possible staff will teach student participants learning strategies that will help them understand science content and apply that knowledge in real life situations.
 This instruction will be delivered in coordination with the Challenger Learning Center at Wheeling Jesuit University and Eastern West Virginia Technical College.
-The following outlines our projected programs and activities.
-Prior to the four week summer program teachers at Sparwood Elementary School will be provided with professional development on using high yield research based instructional strategies through RESA VIII training session.

 Research Based Professional Development